 An electronic data management system can store and report Acadience Reading progress monitoring data for you.
-One such system is Acadience Data Management (www.acadiencelearning.net) from the authors at Acadience Learning.
-A sample progress monitoring graph from Acadience Data Management for Tabitha is shown in Figure 5.
+One such system is Acadience Learning Online (http://alo.acadiencelearning.org) from the authors at Acadience Learning.
+A sample progress monitoring graph from Acadience Learning Online for Tabitha is shown in Figure 6.